-- 1) There is not a sufficient stock of available existing rural units in decent, safe, and sanitary condition. - 2) Lower income families can be housed, by purchasing with rehabilitation.
+- 1) There is not a sufficient stock of available existing rural units in decent, safe, and sanitary condition. - 2) Lower income families can be housed, by purchasing with rehabilitation and/or repair.

 This second assumption is verified by the following chart, which shows the difference in minimum gross incomes required to pay the mortgage on a new or existing unit.
 For FY 72, the average "new" loan was \$15,483, and the average "purchase" loan for an existing unit was \$12,634.
+(To arrive at the minimum income requirements below, the basis of the givens previously noted [taxes \$250, insurance \$67, family with 3 children])

-Type of Unit Interest Rate Mi nimum Gross Income New Existing Difference 7 1/4% 7 1/4% \$9552 7968 \$1584 New Existing Difference 1% 1% \$5041 4287 \$ 754
+Type of Unit Interest Rate Minimum Gross Income New Existing Difference 7 1/4% 7 1/4% \$9552 7968 \$1584 New Existing Difference 1% 1% \$5041 4287 \$ 754 e.s.

-Rehab Only
+Repair Only

 The use of 502 for repair and rehabilitation of presently owned homes represented only 1.1% (1201 units) of all 502 loans.
 The average loan was \$4,394.64.
 However, its use, as a financing tool, provides a potential means for those with low/moderate income to maintain their homes.
-Since there are 2,179,600 units of owner occupied rural dwellings in need of renovation, according to 1970 census figures, this potential is meaningful.
+Since there are 2,179,600 units of owner occupied rural dwellings in need of renovation, according to 1970 Census figures, this potential is meaningful.

-There are reasons why section 502 loans are not widely used for rehab:
+There are reasons why section 502 loans are not widely used for Repair:

-- 1) Farmers Home Administration has generally placed an emphasis on new construction, as evidenced by the 444.1 Instructions and FmHA housing loan pamphlets. - 2) Local builders, suppliers, nonprofits and other interested groups have publicized the new construction program, to the exclusion of the other potential aspects of 502. - 3) Loans for the purchase of existing dwellings are given support by the existence of the real estate sales industry.
+- Farmers Home Administration has generally placed an emphasis on new construction, as evidenced by the 444.1 Instructions and FmHA housing loan pamphlets. - 2) Local builders, suppliers, nonprofits and other interested groups have publicized the new construction program, to the exclusion of the other potential aspects of 502. - 3) Loans for the purchase of existing dwellings are given support by the existence of the real estate sales industry.
 This factor is reinforced by the cost differences between new and used homes.
 Inflation has severely inhibited the ability of families eligible for FmHA 502 loans, in many states, to purchase a new home. - 4) Those rural contractors who do specialize in repair and rehabilitation activity do so on a small scale.
-In addition, there is generally not enough of a profit factor to induce them to become involved in 502 rehabilitation.
+In addition, there is generally not enough of a profit factor to induce them to become involved in 502 repair.